apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 *Note*: The source of the account key can be changed through a custom key provider;
 one exists to execute a shell script to retrieve it.

+A custom key provider class can be provided with the config `fs.azure.account.keyprovider`.
+If a key provider class is specified the same will be used to get account key.
+Otherwise the Simple key provider will be used which will use the key specified for the config `fs.azure.account.key`.

+To retrieve using shell script, specify the path to the script for the config  `fs.azure.shellkeyprovider.script`.
+ShellDecryptionKeyProvider class use the script specified to retrieve the key.

 ### <a name="oauth-client-credentials"></a> OAuth 2.0 Client Credentials